PhazeRoOman/fluidefi-caspernet-aggregator-tools/README.md

 ### Description

-Classes and types for Casper Network data aggregation tools.
+Classes and types that can be composed into systems for aggregating and storing AMM data produced by Casper Network.

 ### Installation